 “Seventh graders need more direct instruction and in-class work time when it comes to projects.” –Tesha L.

 16. Make Writing Explicit

-To teach students how to write clearly by assigning them to write a simple essay, how to make a peanut butter and jelly sandwich.
+Teach seventh grade students how to write clearly by assigning them to write a simple essay—how to make a peanut butter and jelly sandwich.
 Then, try to follow each set of directions.
 The results might not surprise you (the essays won’t be easy to follow), but your students will take the lesson to heart.
-From Dayle Timmons.
+Get more ideas for teaching 7th grade from Dayle Timmons.